-This fact allows scientists and educational practitioners to summarize people’s skills on a wide range of domains as one factor — often called ‘g’,for ‘general intelligence’.
+This fact allows scientists and educational practitioners to summarize people’s skills in a wide range of domains as one factor — often called ‘g’ for ‘general intelligence.’
 Despite this, the mechanisms underlying ‘g’ and its development remain somewhat mysterious.

 “What this so-called ‘g-factor’ means is still very much up for debate,” explains researcher Rogier Kievit of the Cognition and Brain Science Unit at the University of Cambridge.
-“Is it a causal factor, an artefact of the way we create cognitive tests, the result of our educational environment, a consequence of genetics, an emergent phenomenon of a dynamic system or perhaps all of these things to varying degrees?”
+“Is it a causal factor, an artifact of how we create cognitive tests, the result of our educational environment, a consequence of genetics, an emergent phenomenon of a dynamic system, or perhaps all of these things to varying degrees?”

 The team observed that the best explanation for the improvement in skills over time was the so-called ‘mutualism’ model.
 This model proposes that cognitive abilities help each other during development: In other words, better reasoning skills allow individuals to improve their vocabulary more quickly, and better vocabularies are associated with faster improvement in reasoning ability.